-From 2011 to 2018 between 98 and 130 barn owl nest sites were surveyed each year across five regions of the UK, and during this time, between 23 and 78 of these nest sites were successful, producing between 83 and 336 fledgling birds each year.
-The number of fledged birds produced from each successful nest has been used to assess nest productivity as a measure of barn owl breeding success.
-Across the five regions surveyed between 2011 and 2018, the annual mean nest productivity for the successful nests ranged between 2.4 and 4.3, with an overall mean nest productivity of 3.01 (n = 428).
-Nest productivity was used in this study as a measure of barn owl breeding success to enable broad comparisons to be made with some other studies that generate data of this type (see Henderson et al., 1993; Toms et al., 2001; Shawyer, 2010).
+From 2011 to 2019 between 98 and 130 barn owl nest sites were surveyed each year across five regions of the UK, and during this time, between 23 and 78 of these nest sites were successful, producing between 83 and 336 fledgling birds each year.
+Across the five regions surveyed between 2011 and 2019, the annual mean nest productivity for the successful nests ranged between 2.4 and 4.3, with an overall mean nest productivity of 2.97 (n = 485).
+Analysis of the nine years of available data indicate a high correlation between the number of birds fledged in the current study and the total number of barn owl chicks ringed by the BTO across the UK each season, and if it is assumed that the numbers ringed by the BTO is a reflection of the national productivity of the species, the BOMS survey would appear to provide a useful and reliable indication of barn owl productivity across the UK.

+The number of fledged birds produced from each successful nest has been used to assess nest productivity as a measure of barn owl breeding success, to enable broad comparisons to be made with some other studies that generate data of this type (see Henderson et al., 1993; Toms et al., 2001; Shawyer, 2010).

-An advantage of the present study is that nest occupancy is being assessed in 130 specific barn owl nest sites on an annual basis, so that for any particular year, the proportion of nest sites that successfully produce fledged birds can be used as another measure of barn owl breeding success alongside the nest productivity data.
-However, there appear to be very few published studies that present monitoring data year on year for barn owl nests sites, irrespective of their occupancy and productivity.
-The analysis in the present study is therefore able to consider the nest productivity data in the light of the nest occupancy data.
+An advantage of the present study is that nest occupancy is being assessed in specific barn owl nest sites on an annual basis, so that for any particular year, the proportion of nest sites that successfully produce fledged birds can be used as another measure of barn owl breeding success alongside the nest productivity data.
+Thus 2013 and 2014 were respectively the least and most productive barn owl breeding seasons of the present study.
+Successful nest occupancy was the main factor resulting in this contrast (with 23.2% and 64.5% repectively producing fledglings); as recorded nest productivity values were higher in 2013 and 2014 than in any other breeding season (3.61 and 4.31 respectively; Table 3).
+There are very few published studies that consider barn owl nest productivity data in the light of the nest occupancy data.

 It is important to recognise that barn owl nest occupancy and breeding success can vary considerably from year to year for a very wide variety of reasons, including population numbers, prey availability and weather conditions (Toms, 2014).
-For this reason, both the 1982-1985 Barn Owl Survey of Britain and Ireland (Shawyer 1987) and the 1995-97 BTO/Hawk and Owl Trust 'Project Barn Owl' survey (Toms et al., 2001) provided annual UK population estimates over their three or four year study periods, thus embracing the more complete 3-4 year cycle of field vole abundance.
+For this reason, both the 1982-1985 Barn Owl Survey of Britain and Ireland (Shawyer 1987) and the 1995-97 BTO/Hawk and Owl Trust 'Project Barn Owl' survey (Toms et al., 2001) provided annual UK population estimates over their three- or four-year study periods, thus embracing the more complete 3-4 year cycle of field vole abundance.

 For example, in years when vole numbers are particularly low (such as 2013), many barn owls will remain at or near their winter roosts and will make little attempt to occupy their breeding sites.
-In such years many barn owls will simply go unrecorded.
-Where population estimates are based on these years alone, rather than peak years like 2014, they are likely to prove inaccurate.
+In such years there is every likelihood that many barn owls will simply go unrecorded, and surveys conducted in these years alone (rather than peak years like 2014), are likely to underestimate the population.